teasko/ironhack_project_data_thieves/README.md

 # ironhack_project_data_thieves
-this is a repo for our project at the ironhack data-analysis bootcamp
+This is a repo for our project at the ironhack data-analysis bootcamp.
+We look at data on movies available from different sources.
+We take data form

+* IMDB
+* TMDB
+* Box Office Mojo

+The aim of the project is to collect data with different methods, to merge and to analyze them.
+We want to see which movies and movie categories are rated highest and make the most revenue.
+We consider movies from 2000 to 2019.

 ## 1. Data used

 ### 1.1 IMDB data dumps